 Benefits of Shifting Default Positions

-The standard, or default, positions serve as a useful starting point, but they are not fixed.
+The standard, or default, positions serve as a useful starting point, but they are not fixed and can be changed.
 Making slight adjustments to these positions can result in considerable improvements.
 By carefully lowering each partial change, it is possible to enhance the overall outcome in meaningful ways.

 The discussion of benefits will proceed in a specific order.
-It will start with an examination of the effects of lowering the treble.
-Subsequent sections will evaluate the impact of lowering each additional partial, with the tenor being considered last.
+It will start with an examination of the effects of lowering the treble partial change.
+Subsequent sections will evaluate the impact of lowering the B4/C5 partial change, with the tenor partial change being considered last.
 This structured approach allows for a clear understanding of how each change contributes to the overall advantages.

 Lowering the Treble Partial Change: B5/C6 to G#5/A5

-Adjusting the treble partial change from B5/C6 to G#5/A5 introduces significant benefits.
-With this modification, A5 is tuned using its fundamental rather than the 2nd partial.
-This change greatly simplifies the process of tweaking the treble stretch, making it much easier to observe and measure the width of the double octave between A3 and A5 with precision.
+Adjusting the treble partial change from B5/C6 to G#5/A5 offers several important advantages in the tuning process.
+This modification allows A5 to be tuned using its fundamental rather than relying on its 2nd partial.
+As a result, the procedure for fine-tuning the treble stretch becomes much more straightforward, making it easier to observe and measure the precise width of the double octave between A3 and A5.

-Lowering the partial change also streamlines the use of the D4/A5 12th interval for assessing or modifying the FAC’s treble stretch.
-Since D4 is already tuned, it serves as a reliable reference point.
-Both A5 and A6 can be checked using D4 as a reference note for stretch adjustments, allowing for straightforward comparison of the D4/A5 12th and D4/A6 19th intervals.
-This approach significantly aids in determining the ideal treble stretch for an FAC tuning.
-A simple Double Octave Beat (DOB) adjustment can be employed to modify the stretch to facilitate these adjustments.
+Lowering the partial change simplifies the use of the D4/A5 12th interval when assessing or modifying the FAC’s treble stretch.
+Once D4 is tuned, it serves as a consistent and reliable reference point.
+This setup makes it possible to check both A5 and A6 against D4, enabling direct comparison of the D4/A5 12th and D4/A6 19th intervals.
+This method assists significantly in finding the optimal treble stretch for FAC tuning, and a straightforward Double Octave Beat (DOB) adjustment can be used to refine the stretch as needed.

-If the treble partial change remains at B5/C6, A5 must be tuned using its 2nd partial.
-This method requires a conversion process to accurately tweak the treble, which is more confusing, complicated, and less precise.
-It also consumes more time compared to lowering the treble partial change.
-By tuning A5 with its fundamental, the process becomes faster, easier, and more accurate, enhancing both efficiency and precision in treble tuning.
+If the treble partial change remains at B5/C6, tuning A5 requires using its 2nd partial.
+This approach necessitates a conversion process to adjust the treble accurately, which is more confusing and complex.
+It is also less precise and more time-consuming than tuning A5 with its fundamental.
+By adopting the lowered treble partial change, the process becomes faster, easier, and more precise, thereby improving both efficiency and accuracy in treble tuning.

 Lowering the Midrange Partial Change: B4/C5 to A4/A#4

-The adjustment of the midrange partial change, specifically moving the transition point from B4/C5 to A4/A#4, plays a role in maintaining consistency within the tuning system.
-While this particular change is considered the least critical among the three main partial changes, its implementation is complimentary after the treble partial change has been lowered.
+Lowering the midrange partial change, specifically moving the transition point from B4/C5 down to A4/A#4, is an important step in achieving consistency within the tuning system.
+Although this adjustment is considered the least critical among the three FAC partial changes, it complements the process after the treble partial change has been lowered.

-By shifting the midrange partial change from B4/C5 to A4/A#4, the process ensures the partials used remains consistent throughout the instrument’s range.
-This consistency is achieved by aligning the midrange adjustment with the previously lowered treble partial change.
-As a result, from A#4 up to G#5, the 2nd partials are employed.
+The primary purpose of lowering the midrange partial change from B4/C5 to A4/A#4 is to ensure the partials used remain consistent throughout the instrument’s temperament range.
+By aligning this midrange partial change adjustment with the previously lowered treble partial change, the FAC tuning maintains a uniform approach.
+As a result, the 2nd partials are used from A#4 up to G#5, supporting overall consistency.

-Although this change is less significant compared to the others, it contributes to overall uniformity in the tuning process.
-Additionally, implementing this adjustment is efficient and requires only a few seconds, making it a practical step to include alongside other changes.
+While this change is less significant compared to the other two partial changes, it still contributes to the overall uniformity of the tuning.
+Moreover, implementing this adjustment is highly efficient, requiring only a few seconds.
+This makes it a practical step to include alongside the other partial change location adjustments to enhance the FAC tuning’s consistency.

 Lowering the Tenor Partial Change: B2/C3 to G#2/A2

-This adjustment is especially impactful on many grand pianos, as moving the partial change to G#2/A2 typically places it onto the bass bridge.
-This relocation helps avoid problematic areas near the low end of the long bridge, where scaling concerns are common.
-On longer scales, the new partial change location generally remains on the long bridge, but crucially, it removes a partial change from the A2-A4 temperament range.
-This change minimizes the risk of significant tuning errors and the need for subsequent corrections.
+When using an FAC tuning, moving the partial change to G#2/A2 on grand pianos typically repositions it onto the bass bridge.
+This adjustment helps avoid problematic zones near the low end of the long bridge, which are often associated with scaling issues.
+In instruments with longer scales, the newly positioned partial change usually remains on the long bridge.
+The significance of this repositioning then lies mostly in its removal of a partial change from the critical A2-A4 temperament range.
+By relocating the tenor partial change, the possibility of major tuning errors and the necessity for subsequent corrections are greatly diminished.

-Another advantage of lowering the tenor partial change is observed during aural checks within the temperament region.
-With this adjustment, all notes in the temperament octaves (A2 to A4) utilize their 4th partials.
-This consistency enhances the reliability of aural evaluations throughout the temperament setting process.
+Lowering the tenor partial change also delivers considerable benefits during aural checks within the temperament region.
+With this adjustment, all notes within the temperament octaves (A2 to A4) utilize their 4th partials, which creates consistency throughout the range.
+This uniformity enhances the reliability of aural evaluations during the temperament setting process, making assessments more straightforward and dependable.